mehulagg/gitlab_test/qa/README.md

 your local GitLab development environment.

 Once you have GDK running, switch to the `qa` directory.
-E.g., if you setup GDK to develop in the main `gitlab-ce` repo, the GitLab source code will be in a `gitlab` directory and so the end-to-end test code will be in `gitlab/qa`.
+E.g., if you setup GDK to develop in the main `gitlab-foss` repo, the GitLab source code will be in a `gitlab` directory and so the end-to-end test code will be in `gitlab/qa`.

 From there you can run the tests.
 For example, the